forcedotcom/sfdx-scanner/messages/run-pathless.md

 Specifies the location of the PMD rule reference XML file to customize rule selection.

-# flags.previewPmd7Summary

-use PMD version %s when running PMD and CPD

-# flags.previewPmd7Description

-Uses PMD version %s instead of %s when running PMD and CPD engines.

 # flags.verboseViolationsSummary

 return retire-js violation message details